 Even the strongest of new ideas can be fragile it’s not embraced and nurtured until it’s applicable.
 If an idea is not given a chance to grow protected from its nemesis, the previous experience, it can fall before it even stands up.

-Design thinking exists to let each opportunity grow to their potential – it creates an environment that allows ideas to be nurtured.
+Design thinking exists to let each opportunity grow to its potential – it creates an environment that allows ideas to be nurtured.
 It’s essential that your work philosophy stimulates out of the ordinary results, only then you’ll be able to think outside the box and be bold enough.

 The design thinking process is not linear so it’s perfectly fine if you find out you need to go back to looking for options if you realize the ones you’ve been working on aren’t exactly what you need.